kteender/kteender.github.io/_posts/technical-blog/2019-06-11-automated-lip-syncing-using-motionbuilder-voice-device.md

 <div class='captioned-image'>
     <img src='/img/2019-06-11-voice-device/capture-1.png' style='max-width:max-content;'>
-    <p>AN IMAGE CAPTION</p>
 </div>

 **Step 2:** Once you have phoneme morph targets, select all of the morph targets, then select the character head geometry, and click Deform > Blend Shape.

 <div class='captioned-image'>
     <img src='/img/2019-06-11-voice-device/capture1.png' style='max-width:max-content;'>
-    <p>AN IMAGE CAPTION</p>
+    <p>Checking Local will make it such that the head does not move towards the morph target when the weight is increased.
+You can delete the targets later since the information is now on the head, but I like to keep them around in case I need to redo something.</p>
 </div>

-Checking Local will make it such that the head does not move towards the morph target when the weight is increased.
-You can delete the targets later since the information is now on the head, but I like to keep them around in case I need to redo something.

 Check your targets by into Window > Animation Editors > Shape Editor, which I believe is new in Maya 2017, or by looking clicking on the blendshape node in the "inputs" section of the Channel Box.

 <div class='captioned-image'>
     <img src='/img/2019-06-11-voice-device/capture3.png' style='max-width:max-content;'>
-    <p>AN IMAGE CAPTION</p>
+    <p>You want all the morph targets for a particular model to be under one blendshape so that you can paint the weights.
+Check that all your deformers are working properly by dragging the sliders</p>
 </div>

-You want all the morph targets for a particular model to be under one blendshape so that you can paint the weights.
-Check that all your deformers are working properly by dragging the sliders

 You'll notice that I also have blend shapes for the eyes to close.
 For any piece of geometry, you want to only have one actual _blend shape_, with multiple _morph targets_.
 This is kind of confusing, because often "blend shape" gets used as a stand in for "morph target."
 If you need to add targets, instead of making a new blend shape, select the new morph target, then click on the blend shape in the Shape Editor, and click Create > Add Selection as Target.